andrewmcaleavey/ReliableTrendIndex/README.md

 #>     intersect, setdiff, setequal, union
 #> Loading required package: ggplot2
 #> Loading required package: magrittr
-#>
-#> You loaded ReliableTrendIndex
-#> Think about your choices: would you rather develop a meaningful clinical test?
-#> Or is reliability really the best possible idea?
 ```

 ### One person RCI